 Olde Tyme Candy Shoppe, located on the main 8th Street, is a favourite not only with kids.
 You can find there retro and one-of-a-kind candies imported from around the world.
 On our recent visit, my favourite was After Eight with orange flavour, PEZ candies and lollipops I had as a kid.

-39. Shop local art & crafts
+39. Shop local artisan souvenirs

 40. Boost your happiness at Scoopin Moose